Lincoln National Forest: Climate

 Spring is the windy season.
 These high winds dry the forest to the point of extreme fire danger.
 Fire is a constant threat in the Lincoln National Forest; notable wildfires in the forest include the 1950 Capitan Gap Fire and the 2022 McBride Fire.
 The fire season usually starts in March or April and continues through mid-July.
 If the fire danger becomes too high, open fires may be prohibited, and forest areas and roads may be closed.
-The rainy season begins in July and continues through September, helping to end the immediate fire threat.
-The first snows fall in late October or early November and can continue for four or five months.
-Villages at medium elevations, such as Ruidoso and Capitan, annually receive 30-40 inches of snow, while higher elevations, such as the village of Cloudcroft, often receive 70 inches in a year.
+July through September is classified as the rainy season, which aids in fire prevention.
+The first snowfalls usually occur in late October, or early November.
+This season can continue for four or five months.
+Villages at medium elevations, such as Ruidoso and Capitan, annually receive 20-30 inches of snow, while higher elevations, such as the village of Cloudcroft, often receive 60 inches in a year.

 Forest economics

 Along with preservation and recreation, resource management and use is one of the main principles of the National Forest system.
 Initially created, in part, to help regulate the free grazing of livestock, which by the 1880s was leading to a significant loss of resources, one of the oldest uses for the forest area has been grazing.
 Over the last one hundred years the use of public lands for grazing has proved to be a stable and consistent addition to the local economy.
 As an example, a study by the Cooperative Extension Service at New Mexico State University, demonstrated that between 1970 and 2003 the average number of calves on forest lands was 6,233 head.
 During the same period, the price per calf at market averaged $530, implying that over the 33-year period livestock grazing rights contributed $3.3 million to the local economy.

 Another major type of resource in the forest is timber, the mighty oak, Ponderosa pine, and fir trees that cover much of the forest area.
 The importance of this resource has been known to generations of Natives and settlers, both Mexican and Anglo, as well as by the construction and railroad building industries that helped push Anglo society ever further west, and eventually connected the markets of the East Coast with the resources of the West.
 Along with grazing, logging is the oldest economic use of the forest area, and according to the NMSU study, generated an average of $11 million annually from 1970 to 1990 for the economies of the four counties in which the forest is contained.
 In terms of total economic impact, the massive diminution of consumptive activities on the Lincoln since 1990 has cost the region $14.7 million in potential revenues, comparable to the estimated income of 930 local residents.